 You can check your EBT balance online or by phone.
 Your balance may also appear on your receipt after making a purchase, or your caseworker may be able to help you check it if you need assistance.
-For more information on how to check your EBT balance, see below.

 How to Check Your EBT Balance